yourboy7/MutableConfig/README.md

     Host = "localhost", Port = 5432
 };

+// Data Preparation Case 2：Configuration File => C# Object
+const string configFilePath = @"C:\Users\Username\myapp\config.json";

 /*
- * Dependency Injection Examples
+ * Step 2: Dependency Injection Examples
  *
  * AppSettingsConfig is a custom configuration class.
  * Once registered through dependency injection, MutableConfig will ensure that
- * an "AppSettingsConfig.json" or "AppSettingsConfig.xml" file exists under the specified basePath.
+ * an "AppSettingsConfig.json" or "AppSettingsConfig.xml" file exists under the specified configFolderPath.
  *
  * On the first run, if the configuration file does not exist, it will be created
  * using the default values provided through SetupDefaultConfigIfNotExists().